Statement of intent for early detection research

 - We will invest in new cohorts, sample collections, and model systems where there is demonstrated need for resource

-- We will build resource through the International Cancer Early Detection Alliance centres
+- We will build resource through the International Alliance for Cancer Early Detection centres

 We will build and give direction to the early detection community

-- We will unite international leaders in cancer early detection, including through our International Cancer Early Detection Alliance and our Early Detection Conference
+- We will unite international leaders in cancer early detection, including through our International Alliance for Cancer Early Detection and our Early Detection Conference

 - We will incubate and sponsor new collaborations, including through our funding schemes, sandpit workshops and networking events